featurist/coypu/README.md

 ### Configuration

-To configure Coypu pass an instance of `Coypu.Configuration` to the constructor of BrowserSession:
+To configure Coypu pass an instance of `Coypu.SessionConfiguration` to the constructor of BrowserSession:

-    var browserSession = new BrowserSession(new Configuration{...});
+    var browserSession = new BrowserSession(new SessionConfiguration{...});

 #### Website under test

 Configure the website you are testing as follows

-	var configuration = new Configuration
+	var sessionConfiguration = new SessionConfiguration
 	{
 	  AppHost = "autotrader.co.uk",
 	  Port = "5555",